wellosoft/hashnode/cljurm2fo000109l4hefi4kgl.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688797721389/0df3417a-2377-4639-872e-7687833c1732.png align="center")

-The next step is to drop your project folder into the uploader, then choose what's the kind of framework you're using in that project, [like this](https://www.youtube.com/shorts/0WFk-qh2Cc0):
+The next step is to drop your project folder into the uploader, then choose what's the kind of framework you're using in that project, [like the animation below](https://www.youtube.com/shorts/0WFk-qh2Cc0).
+It will generate a script about how the project will be initiated.

 ![](https://github.com/domcloud/domcloud/assets/20214420/1427ed96-0668-41ec-acca-50e5cb3c44a5 align="center")